zhiliangxu/microsoft-graph-docs/reportroot_list_credentialuserregistrationdetails.md

 ms.date: 04/25/2019
 ---

+# Credentials Registration Details
+Provides the details of self-service password reset and Multi-Factor Authentication registration for a given tenant.
+This API provides the registration usage for all registered users for self-service password reset and Multi-Factor Authentication capabilities.
+Details include user info, status of registration, authentication method used etc.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).